slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ### EditorManager.currentlyViewedFileChange

-** Commands **
+## Commands

-The following list of commands move from DocumentCommandHandlers is moved to and their corresponding implementation is moved into FileCommandHandlers.
-It may be easier to leave some of the `Document` object specific code handling in DocumentCommandHandlers and wire it up to FileCommandHandlers when working with Files that have Document object.
+The following list of commands move from `DocumentCommandHandlers` is moved to and their corresponding implementation is moved into `FileCommandHandlers`.
+It may be easier to leave some of the `Document` object specific code handling in `DocumentCommandHandlers` and wire it up to `FileCommandHandlers` when working with Files that have Document object.
+A cursory review indicated that this wasn't necessary.

 ### file.addToWorkingSet
 ### file.open